Tryferos/CAD/README.md

 This is a Basketball Management System.

-Responsible for storing and showing information about league tournaments.
+Responsible for storing and showing information about basketball tournaments.

 -   :white_check_mark: Authentication System.